Preserve Meat, Poultry, and Fish with a Pressure Canner

 Processing Procedures, Hints and Tips

 Once your jars are packed, settled into the canner, water is added, and the lid is properly in place, you will need to heat things up.
-Turn the heat on (I find it works best to slowly heat the canner up, preventing liquid from escaping from jars from the uneven pressure) and wait for the lid to lock into place and steam to escape from the vent tube.
-Allow it to steam for 10 minutes, then place the weighted gauge in place (if this applies to your canner).
-Wait for the pressure to build up, causing the gauge to jiggle.
-Begin timing at this point.
-The gauge should jiggle 3 times per minute or slightly more.
-If it is jiggling a lot more than this, slowly adjust heat down.
+Turn the heat on (I find it works best to slowly heat the canner up, preventing liquid from escaping from jars from the uneven pressure caused by rapid heating) and wait for the lid to lock into place and steam to escape from the vent tube.

 Tips and Hints:

 - Do not use a smooth glass cooktop for canning.
 The burners are not designed for this purpose.
 You may purchase a separate burner to use for canning, or you may set up a propane burner outside.